xevor11/Color_Summarizer_Sensory_Research/README.md

 * Obtain the names of all the colors associated with the pixel clusters
 * Find the average color in each cluster using the mean RGB value
 * Create the image cluster partitions
-    * Create the cluster masks
-    * Plot 5 replicates of the original image with the cluster masks
 * Present the data in a tidy HTML table